 Formal message on this Vürtheim postal stationery card

-This postal stationery card was addressed formally from a Son to his Father at the Beurs post office, Johannesburg on 12th February 1892 to a box number at the General Post Office in Rissik Street, also in Johannesburg.
+The South African Republic one-penny Vürtheim postal stationery card has a 'squared circle inner circle broken' datestamp.
+(The inner circle has not inked on this example.)
+It was addressed formally from a Son to his Father at the De Beurs branch Post Office, Johannesburg on 12th February 1892 to a box number at the General Post Office in Rissik Street, also in Johannesburg.
+As the General Post Office was only a few streets away the addressee doubtless opened the post office box, read the message, folded it in half to fit his pocket, and went about his business - just a few hours later.
 The formality of this type of correspondence, between close relations, was common business practice into the 1960s.

-About half way through 1897 there was a boom in diamond shares, it was then that some datestamps are also found with 'JOHABURG BEERS'.
-The 'U' being change to an 'E'.
+This datestamp is interesting for it was about half way through 1897 there was a boom in diamond shares; it was then that some datestamps are also found with 'JOHABURG BEERS'.
+The 'U' of the 'squared circle, inner circle broken' datestamp being changed to an 'E'.
 De Beers is of course the renowned diamond company which still trades today.
-Therefore from July 1897 to 15th September 1897 these can be found used from this branch office.
-It was assumed that a member of staff at the Beurs post office managed to alter the datestamp lettering, perhaps as a hoax; which went unnoticed for a long period.
-It should be mentioned that these datestamps are not clear, the office would have been very busy and on receiving an envelope few, if any, would have looked at the postmark, for it was the contents of the letter or message on the postal stationery card that was of importance.
-Moreover, it cannot be ruled out that somebody at the Beurs post office had a datestamp made just for the fun.
+It was from July to September 1897 these can be found used from this branch office.
+It was assumed that a member of staff at the De Beurs Post Office managed to alter the datestamp lettering, perhaps as a hoax; which went unnoticed for a long period.
+However, it is also possible that somebody at the Beurs post office had a datestamp made just for the fun.
+It should be mentioned that these datestamps are not clear, the office would have been busy and on receiving an envelope few, if any, would have looked at the postmark, for it was the contents of the letter or message on a postal stationery card that was of importance.
+Later, at the end of December 1895 it is possible there was an attempt to remove 'BEURS' from the handstamp.
+These are but suggestions and not all researchers can agree, as damage to this datestamp may have been caused by wear.

 The first Johannesburg Stock Exchange

 Friction between interested individuals with investments in the Witwatersrand gold mines possibly delayed the organisation of a Johannesburg stock exchange until 16th January 1887.
-A new single-storeyed building was constructed on the corner of Commissioner and Simmonds Streets.
-There was a central hall approximately 50 by 25 feet and 20 feet in height with circular-headed windows, although the decoration of the interior was plain there was a place for refreshments with a beautifully-fitted bar.
+A single-storey building was constructed on the corner of Commissioner and Simmonds Streets.
+There was a central hall approximately 50 by 25 feet and 20 feet in height with circular-headed windows.
+The decoration of the interior was plain although there was a place for refreshments with a 'beautifully-fitted bar'.
 In spite of the optimism just over a year later, February 1898, this new enterprise was voluntary placed in liquidation.

 The Second Stock Exchange

-Despite there being dozens of picture postcards and a few illustrated postal stationery cards with show the Johannesburg Stock Exchange, none have been found showing Fraser Street on the west side of the building.
+Despite there being dozens of picture postcards and a few illustrated postal stationery cards which show the Johannesburg Stock Exchange, none have been found showing Fraser Street on the west side of the building.
 Therefore, the postcard size card above is an undated Christmas card on which is pasted the picture; which must have been taken before December 1904.
-Here we see the corner of Commissioner Street and the Fraser Street.
-The shop on the corner had the showroom above and apparently De Beurs branch post office below.
+Here we see the corner of Commissioner and Fraser Streets.
+The shop on the corner had the showroom above and apparently De Beurs branch post office below.![]()

 Copyright © 2025 Jeff Woolgar